sapcc/juno/libs/utils/README.md

 ## Features

 - **Infinite Scrolling**: react hook to facilitate the integration of an infinite scroll list.
-- **Mock Rest API**: library designed to replicate the behavior of a Fetch REST API.
-When a `mock` flag is provided, it makes use of a 'db.js' file within your application.
-If the mock flag is not set, it forwards the request to the Fetch REST API."
+- **Mock Rest API**: library designed to replicate the behavior of a Fetch REST API with mock data.

 ## Installation